Water resources management in Syria: International agreements on transboundary rivers

 While Syria has signed written agreements with its neighbors on transboundary rivers, none of these agreements is an international treaty that would have to be ratified by the Parliaments of the respective countries.
 The agreements are rather non-binding memorandums of understanding.

 Euphrates River.
-In 1989 Iraq and Syria signed a water-sharing agreement under which a maximum of 42% (210 m³/s) of the surface water inflow through the Euphrates granted by Turkey unilaterally to the downstream riparians (500 m³/s) were considered as Syria’s share.
+In 1989 Iraq and Syria signed a water-sharing agreement under which a maximum of 42% (210 m³/s) of the surface water inflow through the Euphrates granted by Turkey unilaterally to the downstream riparians (500 m³/s) was considered as Syria's share.
 There is no final agreement regarding the Syrian water rights on the Euphrates and Tigris rivers.
 However, since 2005 a group of scholars and retired officials from Syria, Iraq and Turkey initiated Track II diplomacy under the Euphrates-Tigris Initiative for Cooperation.
-Its aim is to promote cooperation among the three countries, including through a joint data inventory.
+It aims to promote cooperation among the three countries, including through a joint data inventory.
 In March 2008 the three riparian countries formed a joint "water institute" based in Turkey that will "work toward the solution of water-related problems among the three".

 Orontes River.
 There is an agreement between Lebanon and Syria over the Orontes signed in 1994, which stipulates that Lebanon receives 80 million cubic meters of water per year "if the river flow inside Lebanon is 400 million cubic meters per year or more".
 This means that the risk of drought is borne by Lebanon.
-No new wells were allowed to be drilled in the Lebanese portion of the Orontes basin since the agreement has been signed.
+No new wells were allowed to be drilled in the Lebanese portion of the Orontes basin since the agreement had been signed.

 There is apparently no such agreement over the Orontes between Syria and Turkey.
 However, in March 2008 Syria and Turkey reportedly agreed to jointly build a dam on the river, which suggests that some kind of agreement has been made.

 Yarmouk River.
 In 1987 Syria and Jordan signed an agreement about the sharing of the river's water and have subsequently built a dam, the Unity Dam, on the border between the two countries.

 Groundwater

-Historical groundwater recharge has been estimated at 4 km³/year, out of which 2 km³/year was estimated to discharge through springs into rivers (average 1977–2001).
-After deducting this "overlap" between surface water and groundwater net renewable groundwater resources were estimated at 2 km³/year.
+Historical groundwater recharge has been estimated at 4 km3/year, out of which 2 km3/year was estimated to discharge through springs into rivers (average 1977–2001).
+After deducting this "overlap" between surface water and groundwater net renewable groundwater resources were estimated at 2 km3/year.
 Groundwater in Syria is heavily overexploited (see below).